-The spine is one of the most important components in the human body.
+The spine is one of the most important components of the human body.
 It is responsible for maintaining posture and is required to withstand compression forces, twisting, bending, and other motions.
 Because of all the functions and support the spine needs to provide, it is often susceptible to injury, and when it does become injured, the negative symptoms can be severe.

 The spine runs from the pelvis near the hips all the way up to the skull, and it is divided up into four separate sections: the cervical spine, the thoracic spine, the lumbar spine, and the sacrum.
 The first three of these sections are all composed of separated vertebrae, while the sacrum is composed of a few vertebrae that are all fused together.

 The cervical spine is composed of seven vertebrae, which are numbered from one to seven from top to bottom.
 The cervical spine is in a lordotic shape, meaning that it curves inward.
 When looking at a person from the side when they are facing to your left, the spine will make a “C” shape.
-The top two vertebrae have a slightly different anatomy than the other vertebrae in the spine.
+The top two vertebrae have slightly different anatomy than the other vertebrae in the spine.

 C1, the top vertebrae, is known as the atlas.
 It has two indentions on the top surface that allow it to fit into the bottom of the skull.
 C2, called the axis, contains a point, known as the dens, that sticks up from the rear of the vertebrae.
-The dens works in conjunction with the atlas to allow the head to turn to the right and left.
+The dens work in conjunction with the atlas to allow the head to turn to the right and left.

 The thoracic spine is directly under the cervical spine, and it is made up of 12 vertebrae.
 Similar to the cervical spine, the thoracic spine is also numbered from one to 12 from top to bottom.
 However, instead of a lordotic shape, the thoracic spine is in a kyphotic shape.
 This means that it curves outwards, in the shape of a backwards “C.”